makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 ## Review

 This proposal covers onboarding two new vault types.
 For each vault type there is a set of initial parameters.
-Additionally, there are a set of conditions which both Nexo and MakerDAO agree to operate in relation to these vaults if this vote passes successfully.
+Additionally, there are a set of conditions under which both Nexo and MakerDAO agree to operate in relation to these vaults if this vote passes successfully.

 ### INST-ETH-A - Starting Parameters
 Starting [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee): 1.5%